Can I Retrofit a Tap to the Original HOTBIN?

 On average you should expect around an espresso cupful of leachate in a week.
 If you start experiencing a much higher quantity this could indicate that more moisture absorbing materials are required in the HOTBIN process (shredded paper/cardboard) and/or if the liquid is yellow or smells foul, that the contents have turned anaerobic.

-Whichever way you decide to collect the liquid, look out for a nice dark brown liquid (free of foul odours) which can then be used as a lovely liquid feed on your garden.
+Whichever way you decide to collect the liquid, look out for a nice dark brown liquid (free of foul odours) which can then be diluted and used as a lovely liquid feed on your garden.